symmy596/Polypy/README.md

 As a first step you need to read in the trajectory that you want for a given atom.
 This will return the number of atoms, number of timesteps and the trajectories.

 Natoms, NConfigs, Coords = rd.ReadHistory("Filename", "Atom")

+Filename - Name of History file
+Atom - Atom of interest

+Natoms - Number of Atoms
+NConfigs - Number of Timesteps
+Coords - Trajectories

 Once the coordinates are read in then they can be fed into the various other bits of functionality.

 #### 1 dimensional density plot

 ta.one_dimensional_density(Coords, NAtoms, NConfigs, Vec, Bin, "x")